-The set of terms equipped with their standard swapping and free-variable operations, namely $(\Trm,\_[\_\sw\_],\FV)$, forms a swapping structure.
+The set of terms with their swapping and free-variable operations, $(\Trm,\_[\_\sw\_],\FV)$, form a swapping structure.
 The recursion theorem says that, given a suitable ``term-like'' infrastructure on a set $A$, which includes $A$ being a swapping structure, and factors in a set of parameter variables $X$, there exists a unique function from terms to $A$ that commutes with the term-like operators in a manner that obeys Barendregt's variables convention.
-In addition, the function commutes with swapping and preserves the free variables, again in a Barendregt-convention observing manner.
-(Norrish also considers a dynamic-parameter version of Barendregt's convention, which we omit here.
-Pitts \cite[Ex.~5.6]{pitts-AlphaStructural} shows how static parameters suffice for encoding dynamic parameters.) \looseness=-1
+And the function commutes with swapping and preserves the free variables, again in a Barendregt-convention observing manner.
+(Norrish also considers dynamic parameters, but \citet[Ex.~5.6]{pitts-AlphaStructural} shows how to encode these using static parameters.) \looseness=-1